shahin/data_task/README.md

 require 'data_task'

 # connect to the database
-postgres = Rake::DataTask::Postgres.new(
-  'host' => 'localhost',
-  'port' => 5432,
-  'database' => 'example',
-  'username' => 'postgres'
-  )
+sqlite = Rake::DataTask::Sqlite.new('database' => 'example')

 # mark raw.txt as a potential dependency
 file 'raw.txt'

-# define a loader for the postgres table 'raw', dependent on raw.txt
+# define a loader for the Sqlite3 table 'raw', dependent on raw.txt
-desc "Load a data file into PostgreSQL for analysis." data postgres['raw'] => 'raw.txt' do postgres.create_table 'raw', nil, '(var1 text)' postgres.execute "copy raw from '#{File.join(File.dirname(__FILE__),'raw.txt')}'" end
+desc "Load a data file into Sqlite3 for analysis." data sqlite['raw'] => 'raw.txt' do sqlite.create_table 'raw', nil, '(var1 text)'
+  File.open('raw.txt').each { |line| sqlite.execute "insert into raw values ('#{line}')" }
+end

+# define an analytical table, dependent on the raw data table
+desc "Analyze loaded data."
+data sqlite['analyzed'] => sqlite['raw'] do
+  sqlite.create_table 'analyzed', 'select * from raw'
+end
 ```

 To run it:

 1. paste the example into a file named 'Rakefile',
-2. make sure the PostgreSQL configuration matches your server,
-3. in the same directory as your Rakefile, open a terminal and run the commands below:
+2. in the same directory as your Rakefile, open a terminal and run the commands below:

 ```
 $ echo "v1" > raw.txt
-$ rake 'raw'
+$ rake analyzed
 ```

-The contents of raw.txt should be in your table 'raw' on PostgreSQL.
-Running the rake command a second time will result in no operations as long as raw.txt hasn't changed.
-With big data files, this can be a big time-saver.
+The contents of raw.txt should be in your table 'raw' on your Sqlite database.
+Running the rake command a second time will result in no operations as long as raw.txt and the 'raw' table haven't changed.

 ## Contributing